 In order for your child to have the Berlin Heart device inserted, they will need to have an operation.
 This will be explained to you in greater detail by the surgeons and the anaesthetic team.
 The operation involves inserting the cannula in to the heart.
-To have this done your child will be supported with cardiopulmonary bypass (heart lung machine).
-While on this machine, blood that normally circulates through the heart and lungs is diverted through the heart lung machine.
-This machine maintains blood flow and oxygen to the body and vital organs and leaves the heart free of blood which makes it possible for the surgeon to complete the surgery.
+Your child will be supported with cardiopulmonary bypass (heart lung machine) while this is done.

 The operation will take around six to eight hours.
 When your child returns to the intensive care ward they will be supported on a ventilator (breathing machine) and will require lots of medication to keep them settled and comfortable and to help support their heart.
-Your child will have many wires attached to them (as pictured below), these will be explained to you and you will have a chance to see the equipment before the operation.
+Your child will have many wires attached to them; these will be explained to you and you will have a chance to see the equipment before the operation.

 What are the risks to your child on the Berlin Heart device?

 Whenever there is a tube inserted into the body there is an increased risk of infection.
-Signs of infection are monitored closely and treatment is given if needed.
-In addition, the tubes have a special coating which encourages the body to grow tissue around them, which makes it harder for an infection to track back up the tubes to the heart.
+Signs of infection are monitored closely and antibiotic treatment is given promptly if needed.

 How long will your child be on the Berlin Heart device?